logo

 Abstract

-This study aimed to understand local mechanisms of racial inequities and generate recommendations from community members on promoting racial equity in the Neonatal Intensive Care Unit (NICU).
-Four semi-structured focus groups with follow-up audio diaries were conducted with racially diverse NICU parents and staff.
-Six themes emerged, highlighting power dynamics, interpersonal and institutional dehumanization, and societal inequities as mechanisms of racial inequities.
-Recommendations included power redistribution, space and staff transformation to promote humanism, and harm mitigation through peer support and resource allocation.
-Focus groups are a promising strategy for identifying interventions to address these inequities.
+OBJECTIVES: To understand local mechanisms of racial inequities and generate recommendations from community members regarding how to promote racial equity in the Neonatal Intensive Care Unit (NICU).
+METHODS: In an urban tertiary care NICU, 4 semi-structured in-person focus groups with follow-up audio diaries were conducted with NICU parents and staff from 2022-2023 with support from interpreters, a psychologist, and a family advocate.
+Researchers coded transcripts independently and thematic analysis was utilized to generate and refine themes.
+RESULTS: 16 racially diverse and multidisciplinary staff and parents participated, and six themes emerged from the data.
+Mechanisms of racial inequities included power dynamics, interpersonal and institutional dehumanization, and societal inequities.
+Recommendations included redistributing power, transforming space and staff to promote humanism, and mitigating harm through peer support and resource allocation.
+CONCLUSION: Focus groups are a promising strategy to identify interventions to address racial inequities.
+Future research should focus on intervention implementation and evaluation.

 Publisher